 Analysis and Evaluation:

 The institution has established consistent processes and procedures for the collection, storing, and distribution of information regarding program certificate and degree schedules, courses, and learning outcomes.
-This information is readily available to stakeholders and easily accessible.
-The institution is establishing a pathways workgroup, according to the Educational Master Plan, and this workgroup’s task will be to promote, cultivate, and recommend the development of educational pathways at MJC.
+This information is readily available to stakeholders and easily accessible online and in print.
+Students in all courses receive a copy of the course syllabus.
+Each syllabus is also posted electronically and copies are available in division offices.
+The institution is establishing a pathways workgroup, according to the Education Master Plan, and this workgroup’s task will be to promote, cultivate, and recommend the development of educational pathways at MJC.
 This initiative will help shape certificates and degrees in terms of courses, sequence, and learning outcomes.

 Standard I.C.5